12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 16:00

 Relax or quick Tivoli returnOptional: one more ride at Tivoli if you bought a multi-day pass, or chill at the hotel pool.
-Tomorrow is a flight day — pack tonight.
+Tomorrow you fly to Sweden — pack tonight.

 Low Key